Nikhil0-3/TheodoraQ-Capstone/README.md

 ## 📞 Support

-For support, email your-email@example.com or open an issue on GitHub.
+For support, email nikhil.030305@gmail.com or open an issue on GitHub.

 ---

 **Note**: This project was recently restructured to follow professional React best practices.
-See [RESTRUCTURING_SUMMARY.md](./RESTRUCTURING_SUMMARY.md) for details.